 A multidisciplinary project like this requires a diverse team of researchers in computer science, mechanical engineering, electrical engineering, power, physics, and biomedical science.

-The project’s scheduled completion date is November 2021, at which point the robot will be donated for use in the UCF Health Services Clinic on the university’s campus!
+The project’s scheduled completion date is Spring 2023, at which point the robot will be donated for use in the UCF Health Services Clinic on the university’s campus!

-Contact: Reach out to Taylor Barnes over discord or through his email email@example.com
+Contact: Reach out to John Gierlach over discord

-One of IEEE UCF’s long-standing projects, the Robotic Arm has been a beginner-friendly way to bring in new engineers to work hands-on with experienced mentors.
-This past year, we have implemented mechanical, electrical, and foundation improvements and are now looking to install Bluetooth control of the arm and implementing added mbility.
+One of IEEE UCF’s long-standing projects, Phantom Arms, has been a beginner-friendly way to bring in new engineers to work hands-on with experienced mentors.
+This past year, we have implemented mechanical, electrical, and foundation improvements and are now looking to install Bluetooth control of the arm and implementing added mobility.
 Some short-term goals for this project include playing party games with the arm, performing rudimentary tasks for the controller, and analyzing objects using machine learning.
 Our most ambitious long-term goal involves creating a haptic glove to control the movements!